michaelk0217/MulkanEngine/README.md

         - Albedo: The base color.
         - Normals: TO give surfaces fine-grained detail.
         - Metallic/Roughness: For the core PBR metalness workflow - to define whether a surface is metal or dielectric / how rough or smooth it is.
-        - Ambient Occulsion (AO): Pre-calculated Shadows for samll crevices to add depth
+        - Ambient Occulsion (AO): Pre-calculated Shadows for small crevices to add depth
     - [x] Light Sources
     - [ ] New UBOs: To store an array of lights and their properties, which will be accessible to the fragment shader.
     - [ ] Updated Shaders